sumnerevans/offlinemsmtp/CONTRIBUTING.md

 # Contributing

 Contributions are welcome!
-Please start discussions and send patches to the [~sumner/public-inbox][public-inbox] mailing list.
-Confirmed bugs and approved feature requests can be added to the [offlinemsmtp ticket tracker][tracker].
+Please open issues on the repository, or submit a PR.

 ## Issue Reporting

-Please report any bugs and suggest features by sending an email to the [~sumner/public-inbox][public-inbox] mailing list.
-Confirmed bugs and approved feature requests can be added to the [offlinemsmtp ticket racker][tracker].
+Please report any bugs and suggest features by creating an issue.

 *Please note that as of right now, I (Sumner) am basically the only contributor to this project, so my response time to your issue may be anywhere from instant